 Issue Recommendation 6 DCP 2013 does not provide specific controls relating to overland flow, with the exception of Section 2.6.1.2 that requires fencing not to obstruct overland flows.
-A preliminary assessment of overland flow has been undertaken for the urban areas of Merimbula (see Section 7.4).
-It is recommended that Council consider the results of the overland flow assessment when assessing proposed development within the affected flow paths.
-The key objective should be keeping overland flow paths free of obstructions.
-It is recommended that the DCP be amended to incorporate controls to achieve this objective.
+It is recommended that Council consider the result overland flow assessment when assessing pr development within the affected flow paths.
+T objective should be keeping overland flow paths obstructions.
+It is recommended that the D amended to incorporate controls to achieve objective.
 7 Defining the Flood Planning Level for the study area.
-It is recommended that the FPLs proposed in the Flood Study (Cardno, 2017) be adopted for mainstream flooding: • For re-development of existing residential properties, FPLs should be set at the 1% AEP plus freeboard of 0.5 m; • For major re-developments of existing residential properties and new residential developments, FPLs should be set at the 1% AEP plus a freeboard of 0.5 m, taking into account climate change as appropriate to the design life of the development; • FPLs for development of new critical infrastructure, or re-development of existing critical infrastructure be set at the PMF; and • FPLs for new vulnerable developments be set at the PMF, unless the proponent can demonstrate evacuation via rising road egress route is possible within the effective warning time, in which case the FPL can be set at the 0.2% AEP plus a freeboard of 0.5 m.
-These are consistent with the recommendations made in the Bega River and Brogo River FRMP.
+It is recommended that the FPLs proposed in the Flood Study (Cardno, 2017) be adopted for mainstream flooding: For re-development of existing residential properties, FPLs should be set at the 1% AEP plus freeboard of 0.5 m; For major re-developments of existing residential properties and new residential developments, FPLs should be set at the 1% AEP plus a freeboard of 0.5 m, taking into account climate change as appropriate to the design life of the development; FPLs for development of new critical infrastructure, or re-development of existing critical infrastructure be set at the PMF; and FPLs for new vulnerable developments be set at the PMF, unless the proponent can demonstrate evacuation via rising road egress route is possible within the effective warning time, in which case the FPL can be set at the 0.2% AEP plus a freeboard of 0.5 m.
 8 Defining the Flood Planning Area for the study area.
 It is recommended that the FPA for mainstream flooding be defined as the land below the 1% AEP flood event (based on 0.9m sea level rise) plus a freeboard of 0.5m.